 Welcome....From The Director

-Dual credit is offered in three programs, and most programs offer School-to-Work activities for second year students.
 Explore our website and contact us if you have questions.
-Parents and student tours are easily arranged.
+Parent and student tours are easily arranged.

 Click on the button to view our promotional video for BCCC

 May 23-24, 2024- Half day

 The active Mission Statement for Barnwell County Career Center.

 "We prepare each student academically, technically, and socially to adapt and compete in an ever-changing economy."

 Access your Google email from anywhere by clicking on the Login button below.

 Blackville-Hilda High School